 Heber Valley Railroad Utah

-The Heber Valley Railroad tourist train takes passengers on16-miles journey from Heber City Utah to the edge of Deer Creek Reservoir.
+The Heber Valley Railroad tourist train takes passengers on a 16-mile journey from Heber City Utah to the edge of Deer Creek Reservoir.
 The roundtrip takes about three hours to complete with the turnaround point at Decker Bay.
 On most trips, the train is held up by friendly cowboys who board the train and have fun with the guests.
 Heber Valley Railroad is Utah’s only tourist train.
 450 S 6th W, Heber City, Utah.
-Website.

 Homestead Crater Heber Valley

 Homestead Crater is a natural hot spring in the center of a natural dome.
 The dome was created by sediment bubbling out of the hot spring.
 At one time, the only way to soak in the spring was to rappel down through the hole the roof.
 Today there is a tunnel for easy access.
 Visitors can take a tour of the crater, soak, swim, scuba dive, or snorkel in the 90-degree water.
 Homestead Resort Midway, UT.
 Website.

 Meadow Hot Springs features three natural pools that average range from eighty to100 degrees year-round.
 The largest pool is the most popular and on weekends you can find up to twenty people enjoying a dip.
 The hot springs are on private property but the owners allow public access.
 The springs are located in Central Utah near the town on Meadow in a remote area.
 Another nearby attraction worth a look are the Meadow Lava Tubes.

 Antelope Island State Park

 Antelope Island is located in the great salt lake about 40-miles from downtown Salt Lake City.
 You have more chance of running into a bison than an antelope while visiting the island.
 There are about 600 free roaming buffalos on the island that get counted each year at the Annual Bison Roundup.
 Activities at the park include camping, hiking, sightseeing, and mountain biking.
 More information.